metabase/metabase/docs/questions/sharing/visualizations/trend.md

 ## Adding comparisons

-You can compare the aggregate value to multiple time periods, like comparing this month (December) to the last month (November), and to the previous (October).

 ![Add comparison to a trend chart](../../images/add-comparison.png)

 To add a comparison, click on the **gear** icon in the lower left (next to Visualization).
 In the **Data** tab in the left sidebar, click **Add comparison**.
 You can select from: